AmoghR/hcc-line-chart/README.md

 npm run build
 ```

-This will generate a folder named `lib` in which you will find three files.
+This will generate a folder named `lib` in which you will find four files.

-The one named `index.umd.js` is the bundle that can be loaded by RAWGraphs.
+The one named `hcc_line_chart.umd.js` is the bundle that can be loaded by RAWGraphs.
 You can rename it as you prefer.